ndrewpj/FastFlowLM/README.md

 ## 🧠 Local AI on Your NPU

 FastFlowLM makes it easy to run modern LLMs locally with:
-- ⚡ High performance and low power
+- ⚡ Fast and low power
 - 🧰 Simple CLI and API
 - 🔐 Fully private and offline